omi3may/ElasticSearch/README.md

 # ElasticSearch
-A small document giving detailed info about elastic search
+A document giving detailed info about elastic search

 Install Kibana, Logstash also.
 I have used Ubuntu 16
+Also includes implementation steps and screenshot